zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/encryption.md

 ### Typical Use Cases

-One of the typical usage scenarios may be an app/module that stores customer sensitive documents such as photos.
+One of the typical usage scenarios may be an app/module that stores customer-sensitive documents such as photos.
 In such a case, you may want to encrypt those documents in a way that only the owner can see.

 ### Configuration